Introduction to Audio in QLab

 - Cable plugged into an audio console, amplifier, or powered speaker.

 A matrix mixer is made up of inputs and outputs, just like any mixer, that can be thought of as a grid of rows and columns.
-The rows represent inputs to the mixer, and the column represent outputs from the mixer.
+The rows represent inputs to the mixer, and the columns represent outputs from the mixer.
 The point at which each row intersects with each column is referred to as a crosspoint.
-If you imagine that each crosspoint is actually a volume knob which allows you to set the level of the input as it flows into the output, like an auxillary send knob, then what you have is a matrix mixer.
+If you imagine that each crosspoint is actually a volume knob which allows you to set the level of the input as it flows into the output, like an auxiliary send knob, then what you have is a matrix mixer.
 What makes it a matrix mixer is that every input can route into every output with just such a volume knob.
 There are no "main" outputs, no fixed-send busses, and no limitations on which inputs can go to which outputs.

 In QLab, every cue that can deal with audio (that's the Audio cue, the Mic cue, the Video cue, and the Fade cue) has its own matrix mixer in which the rows represent either channels in the audio file, channels of audio embedded in a video file, or live inputs on an audio device.
 The columns represent cue outputs, which are like busses on a mixer.